taichi-dev/taichi/docs/hello.rst

 .. note::

   **Taichi-scope v.s.
-Python-scope**: everything decorated by ``ti.kernel`` and ``ti.func`` is in Taichi-scope, which will be compiled by the Taichi compiler.
+Python-scope**: everything decorated with ``ti.kernel`` and ``ti.func`` is in Taichi-scope, which will be compiled by the Taichi compiler.
-  Code outside the Taichi-scopes are just normal Python code.
+  Code outside the Taichi-scopes is simply native Python code.

 .. warning::

   Taichi kernels must be called in the Python-scope.
 I.e., **nested Taichi kernels are not supported**.
   Nested functions that are allowed. **Recursive functions are not supported for now**.

-  Taichi functions can be called in Taichi-scope only.
+  Taichi functions can only be called in Taichi-scope.

 For those who came from the world of CUDA, ``ti.func`` corresponds to ``__device__``, and ``ti.kernel`` corresponds to ``__global__``.